finnianr/Eiffel-Loop/doc/Contents.md

 * Unix command to obtain CPU name

-## Development Testing Classes
+## Regression Testing
 Classes for doing regression tests based on CRC checksum comparisons of logging output and output files.
+## Internationalization
+An internationalization library with support for translations rendered in Pyxis format.
+There are a number of tools in `el_toolkit` to support the use of this library.
-## AES Encryption Extensions
+## AES Encryption
-Extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
+Easy interface to basic AES encryption with extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
 Includes a class for reading and writing encrypted files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher [block chains](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
-## RSA Public-key Encryption Extensions
+## RSA Public-key Encryption
 Extends Colin LeMahieu's arbitrary precision integer library to conform to some RSA standards.
 The most important is the ability to read key-pairs conforming to the [X509 PKCS1 standard](https://en.wikipedia.org/wiki/X.509#Sample_X.509_certificates).
 The top level class to access these facilities is [$source EL_MODULE_X509_COMMAND].

 The private key reader however uses a non-standard encryption scheme.
-It assumes the file is encrypted using the Eiffel-Loop utility contained in `el_toolkit`.
+It assumes the file is en	crypted using the Eiffel-Loop utility contained in `el_toolkit`.
 See class [$source CRYPTO_APP] for details.

-## Internationalization
-An internationalization library with support for translations rendered in Pyxis format.
-There are a number of tools in `el_toolkit` to support the use of this library.
+(Missing file?)
 ## Evolicity Text Substitution Engine
-**Evolicity** is a text substitution language that was inspired by the [Velocity text substitution language](http://velocity.apache.org/) for Java. *Evolicity* provides a way to merge the data from Eiffel objects into a text template.
+*Evolicity* is a text substitution language that was inspired by the [Velocity text substitution language](http://velocity.apache.org/) for Java. *Evolicity* provides a way to merge the data from Eiffel objects into a text template.
 The template can be either supplied externally or hard-coded into an Eiffel class.
 The language includes, substitution variables, conditional statements and loops.
 Substitution variables have a BASH like syntax.
 Conditionals and loops have an Eiffel like syntax.

-The text of this web page was generated by the [Eiffel-view repository publisher](http://www.eiffel-loop.com/tool/eiffel/source/apps/repository_publisher_app.e.html) using the following combination of *Evolicity* templates:
+The text of this web site was generated by the Eiffel-view repository publisher (See class [$source REPOSITORY_PUBLISHER_APP]) using the following combination of *Evolicity* templates:

 1. [doc-config/main-template.html.evol](https://github.com/finnianr/Eiffel-Loop/blob/master/doc-config/main-template.html.evol)